Thiên Mụ Temple: History

 Chu also organised for the staging of the vassana retreat which occurs annually between the full moon of the fourth and the seventh lunar month.
 The tradition had been inaugurated in the time of Gautama Buddha in ancient India to coincide in the rainy season.
 During this time, monks would stay in one place and pursue their spiritual activities, rather than wandering around and expounding the dharma to the populace, since they were prone to step on living beings during this time due to the water covering their paths.
-He also organised an expedition to China to bring back copies of the Tripitaka Canon and the Mahayana sutras, which comprised more than one thousand volumes, and interred them in the pagoda.
+He also organised an expedition to China to bring back copies of the Tripiṭaka canon and the Mahayana sutras, which comprised more than one thousand volumes, and interred them in the pagoda.

 During the 19th century, the temple was patronised by the emperors of the Nguyễn dynasty, which was founded in 1802 by Emperor Gia Long after his unification of modern Vietnam.
 His successor Minh Mạng funded further expansion and renovation of the temple.

 Emperor Thiệu Trị, who succeeded Minh Mạng, erected the Từ Nhân Pagoda in 1844, which is now known as the Phước Duyên Pagoda.
 The brick pagoda stands 21 m and is of octagonal shape and has seven stories, each of which is dedicated to a different Buddha.
 The pagoda has stood there since, overlooking the Perfume River, and has become synonymous with the landscape of Huế and the Perfume River.
 Its impact is such that it has become the unofficial symbol of the city.

 The temple also contains a statue of a large marble turtle, a symbol of longevity.
 Beside the tower on either side are structures that record the architectural history of the tower, as well as various poems composed by Thiệu Trị.

 The temple and its buildings were severely damaged in a cyclone in 1904.
-Emperor Thanh Thai authorised reconstructions in 1907 and it has continued to the current day, although it was still substantially less grand and expansive as its halcyon days of the Nguyễn dynasty before the storm.
+Emperor Thành Thái authorised reconstructions in 1907 and it has continued to the current day, although it was still substantially less grand and expansive as its halcyon days of the Nguyễn dynasty before the storm.
 Today, a tourist facility is also present among the gardens and grounds of the temple, and a stupa has been erected in honour of Hòa Thượng Thích Ðôn Hậu, the abbot of the temple during its reconstruction phase in the 20th century.
 His holy body is entombed in the stupa, which is a garden of pine trees.